TwoPizza9621536/twopizza9621536.github.io/collections/_posts/older/2023-07-21-reasons-why-nfts-are-scams.md

 scammers to gain more money.

 <p class="message">
+{% octicon info height:24 aria-label:Notice %} <strong>Note</strong>: This
-:information_source: <strong>Notice</strong>: This article was still in draft during 2022.
-I did not finish this as many other people have voice their options on <abbr title="Non Fungible Tokens">NFTs</abbr>.
+article was still in draft during 2022.
+I did not finish this as many other people have voice their options on NFTs.
 But since this article is mostly finished, I have rewritten this article for a less wordy explanation.
 </p>

 ## How NFT Works